yochaigal/cairn/resources/more-spellbooks.md

 # More Spellbooks

+If the [spells](/cairn-srd#100-spells) don't exactly fit what you're looking for, you might find it here.

 |      |                                |                                                              |
 | ---- | ------------------------------ | ------------------------------------------------------------ |
 | 1    | **Acid Arrow**                 | 1d4 STR damage every minute until washed off.                |